erenc/PUI2015_econ/citibikes/README.md

 My contribution to this work mainly on the calculating the distance of trip between the stations and reverse geocoding part(Google API) and the main code parts.
-I also contribute to the hypothesis testing parts.
+I also contribute to the idea/hypothesis testing parts.

 The method is using "geopy" library using the vincenty function.
 The reason of using the Vincenty calculation that gives us a more accurate result than the other option great results.